ianhussey/Analogical-learning-via-IAT-II/experiment 3/study details.md

 ## Hypotheses

 H1-H3 The conditions will differ in their automatic biases evaluations on the shooter bias task.
 The shooter bias task is relatively liberal in that it provides multiple scoring metrics.
 We will employ three of the most common ones.
-The first is consistent with the previous analyses of RT biases (e.g., on the SC-IAT), the second and third represent two forms of signal detection analysis that are frequently employed in the shooter bias task literature.
+The first is consistent with the previous experiments' analyses of RT biases (e.g., on the SC-IAT and AMP), the second and third represent two forms of signal detection analysis that are frequently employed in the shooter bias task literature.

 - H1: RT biases
   - condition*trial type interaction effect or main effect for condition